Related pages: Timeline of The Beatles main events and creative output

 Why The Beatles?

 To lift the lid on the music industry, it’s useful to read about a band you like.
-Any band will do, but The Beatles are particularly useful.
+Any successful band will do, but The Beatles are particularly useful.
 Today’s music business was largely invented in the mid-Fifties and early Sixties.

 In 1960 there were no record shops—you’d buy mono records at a counter in the furniture shop that sold gramophones.
 Although there were short-lived pop TV programmes in the late Fifties, there was no pop music radio in the UK and you could only hear chart records on the BBC.
 Young people endured their parents’ music to hear the occasional pop tracks on Two-Way Family Favourites (a programme for servicemen and their families) or Pick of the Pops.
 There were no DJs in the UK until the mid-Sixties and the best music was on Radio Luxembourg, a European AM station with very poor reception.
 Bands had virtually no amplification.
 Decent instruments were expensive and hard to find, and you couldn’t get guitar strings in most towns.
 There were no samplers or synthesisers.
 The venues were theatres, cinemas and ballrooms.